 Learning the hard way, light shirts (specifically light blue, tan, or similarly light colors) accentuate sweat spots because the sweat creates a contrast to the shirt's color.
 What I find is that darker shirts, like dark blue, or shirts with a dark pattern work better and don't show sweat spots under your armpits nearly as much.

-Now you maybe thinking to yourself, this doesn't make sense.
-If it’s a hot day and you wear a sport coat, won’t it will make you sweat more?
+Now you may be thinking to yourself, this doesn't make sense.
+If it’s a hot day and you wear a sports coat, won’t it will make you sweat more?
 You’re right, but when you're onstage, you don't want your audience to get distracted by your sweat patches.
-The coat or sport coat will help cover up any and all sweat patches that form while you're speaking.
+The coat or sports coat will help cover up any and all sweat patches that form while you're speaking.